TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 Once intercepted, we make a right click to set `"Do intercept"` -> `"Response to this request"`.

-Doing this we are going to intercept the response to our login request, which is necessary to continue:
+Doing this we are going to intercept the response to our login request, which is necessary to take the `nonce` value:

 <br />